coq/coq/CONTRIBUTING.md

 We also have a benchmarking infrastructure, which is documented [on the wiki][jenkins-doc].

+##### Restarting failed jobs #####

+When CI has a few failures which look spurious, restarting the corresponding jobs is a good way to ensure this was indeed the case.
+You can restart jobs on Azure from the "Checks" tab on GitHub.
+To restart a job on GitLab CI, you should sign into GitLab (this can be done using a GitHub account); if you are part of the [Coq organization on GitLab](https://gitlab.com/coq), you should see a "Retry" button;
+otherwise, send a request to join the organization.

 #### Code owners, issue and pull request templates ####